icon-searchSearch Contact

 Type 2 is the de jure charging plug standard chosen by the European Union.
 Most European AC charging devices have a Type 2 plug.

 Along this standard, EV drivers can be certain that a socket in each public charging device is suitable for their car and conductor.
 Compatible devices are safe and future-proof.
 Charging device does not start the charging event until car is plugged in correctly.
-Type 2 charging devices enable even 63 kW power for charging, which will be an important feature already in the near future.
+Type 2 charging devices enable up to 22 kW power for charging.

 For fast charging, there are two competing Mode 4 charging standards.
 The DC fast charging devices are considerably costlier, so it makes sense to consider what plug type to use.
 However, some fast chargers may include several plugs, also the AC Type 2 plug for normal or AC fast charging.